korulis/nodejs-ts-esm-ava-vscode-debuggable/README.md

 TODO:
+- check if can debug test localy
-check if can run tests localy
+- DONE check if can run tests localy
-check if controller code is debugged check if can debug test localy check if can run dist locally
+- DONE check if can run dist locally

-DONE check if can run localy
+- DONE check if can run localy
-DONE check if can debug localy
+- DONE check if can debug localy
-DONE check if can build localy
+- DONE check if can build localy